-What you pay for covered services There is currently no network; in-network (IN) benefits apply Participating Provider Nonparticipating Provider IN deductible may apply IN coinsurance may apply after deductible is met IN deductible IN coinsurance may apply after deductible is met Charges in excess of approved amount

-Note: For your plan's specific benefit levels, log in to your member account at messa.org.
+What you pay for covered services There is currently no network; in-network (IN) benefits apply Participating provider Nonparticipating provider - IN deductible may apply - IN coinsurance may apply after deductible is met - IN coinsurance may apply after deductible is re-Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.

 We pay for select medical supplies to treat and control diabetes when medically necessary and prescribed by an M.D. or D.O.
-To receive reimbursement for supplies purchased out-of-pocket, you must have a prescription from your physician and a receipt for the items purchased.
-Follow the instructions under How to file a medical claim.
+To receive reimbursement for supplies purchased out-of-pocket, you must have a prescription from your physician and a receipt of the items purchased.
+Follow the instructions under How to File a Medical Claim.